 Atlantic City, NJ

-In Atlantic City, home of high rollers, overrated superstar chefs, highly overrated superstar cuisine, and astronomical superstar prices, the chances of finding a good meal at less than wallet-busting tariffs are about the same as striking it rich in one of the casinos.
-The Opa Bar & Grille, however, continues to buck the odds; and its many loyal patrons still come away winners.
-And this is because its colorful, breezy décor, lively bar scene, bustling open kitchen, and first-rate moderately-priced American bistro fare with Mediterranean flair provide a welcome alternative to the costly celebrity dining dens.
-So feel free to stop in for a chic lunch, late afternoon martini, elegant dinner or late night snack.
-Start things off with saganaki - kasseri cheese fired with Ouzo - or, perhaps, plump and succulent Olympic baked clams.
-Delicious wraps and burgers abound, and "George's Greek Salad" - romaine and assorted lettuces, cucumbers, red onions, peppers, kalamata olives, and ripe juicy tomatoes tossed with a tangy oregano vinaigrette and topped with huge strips of feta cheese - is a winner among the greenery.
-Dinner entrées include blackened red snapper, meaty baked scallops, crab cakes santorini, BBQ baby back ribs, and luscious baby lamb chops.
+There's a good reason why I list Opa in my top ten nearly every year: In AC, a land of high rollers, overrated superstar chefs, highly overrated superstar cuisine, and astronomical superstar prices, this restaurant provides a welcome alternative to the costly celebrity dining dens.
+The décor is colorful and breezy; the bar scene is lively, and the first-rate, moderately priced American bistro fare with Mediterranean flair is of excellent quality.
+So feel free to stop in for lunch, dinner, or an afternoon or late night snack.
+Delicious wraps and burgers abound, and "George's Greek Salad" -- romaine and assorted lettuces, cucumbers, red onions, peppers, kalamata olives, and ripe juicy tomatoes tossed with a tangy oregano vinaigrette and topped with huge strips of feta cheese - is a winner among the greenery.
+Entrées include pan-seared Atlantic salmon, blackened red snapper, BBQ baby back ribs, and an outstanding presentation of baby lamb chops.
 An incredible find in a town populated by overpriced and overrated eateries.

 720 Ashley Avenue